deepforest package#

 • image (array) – Numpy image array in BGR channel order following openCV convention

-• iou_threshold – Minimum iou overlap among predictions between windows to be suppressed.
-Defaults to 0.5.
-Lower values suppress more boxes at edges.
+• iou_threshold – Minimum iou overlap among predictions between windows to be suppressed

 • mosaic – Return a single prediction dataframe (True) or a tuple of image crops and predictions (False)